Not all marketing has to be digital. What marketing strategies should you be using as well?

 It can have a high return on investment, and often needs to work alongside some form of digital marketing too.
 Perhaps the mail item references a website URL or social media account to follow.

-Over the past 12 months a lot more virtual networking groups have sprung up.
-There are some pros to this – joining remotely saves time in travelling to and from the event, and everyone gets there 60 seconds of fame, depending how the session is planned.
+Over the past 12 months, a lot more virtual networking groups have sprung up.
+There are some pros to this – joining remotely saves time in travelling to and from the event, and everyone gets there 60 seconds of fame, depending on how the session is planned.

 Apps like Zoom allow for breakout rooms too.

 As we return to ‘normality’ in-person networking events will come back, and for me, you still can’t beat a face-to-face chat with someone.

 Building your network is really important, it’s not just about who you meet, it’s about who they know too, in the hope that you might get a referral.